-Back to the beginning of Section \ref{sec:Kolm}, localizing the two expressions (i) and (ii) for H\"older-continuity leads to two different notions.
+We localize the two expressions (i) and (ii) for H\"older-continuity (Section \ref{sec:Kolm}) which leads to two different notions.
 Indeed, for the distance $\dA$ on $\mathcal{A}$, if $B_{\dA}(U_0,\rho)$ (or simply $B(U_0,\rho)$ if the context is clear) denotes the open ball centered in $U_0\in\mathcal{A}$ and whose radius is $\rho>0$, we get

 \begin{enumerate}[(i)$_{loc}$] \item

 \item There exist $M>0$ and $\delta_0>0$ such that

 \end{enumerate}